Yepkit/ykush/README.md

 # YKUSH Command Application

-Control application for Yepkit YKUSH Switchable USB Hub board.
+Control application for Yepkit YKUSH Switchable USB Hub boards.

 Description
 ===========

-Console application developed to illustrate the programmatic control of YKUSH capabilities.
+Console application developed to illustrate the programmatic control of YKUSH family boards capabilities.
 It executes one command per run, being appropriate to be executed as a console command.
 But it can be easily adapted to execute a work-flow with multiple commands and we encourage you to alter it to best fit your needs.